-Preparing for your GCSEs is often compared to running a marathon, as you need to give yourself plenty of time for practice and training.
+Preparing for your GCSEs is often compared to running a marathon, as you need to give yourself plenty of time for practice, training and deciding whether you are in need of GCSE tutition to support your learning.
 It helps to pace yourself both in terms of covering all the information you need to know and avoiding stress and anxiety.

 GCSEs 2019 – getting started